pram/CalypsoDevelopment/calypso-maven-plugin/README.md

     mvn archetype:generate -DarchetypeGroupId=com.naughtyzombie.calypso.maven -DarchetypeArtifactId=calypso-maven-plugin -DarchetypeVersion=1.0-SNAPSHOT -DgroupId=com.newinstall.calypso -DartifactId=calypsoexample -Dversion=1.0-SNAPSHOT

 Replace the values for the parameters `groupID`, `artifactId` and `version` with your desired values.
-This will create the project with the following structure.
 You will also be asked to enter the Calypso version that you will be working with.
 You can either add the following

     -DcalypsoVerision=XXxxxx[SPy]